yungmexx/v-requirements/README.md

 Heres an example of how you can use it:

        local QBCore = exports['qb-core']:GetCoreObject()  -- AT THE VERY TOP
-       local heistStarted = false -- AT THE VERY TOP local requiredItemsShowed = false  -- AT THE VERY TOP
+       local requiredItemsShowed = false  -- AT THE VERY TOP